 This system allows us to control the access to several facilities, by restricting them to the authorized people only.
 The access rights to a a facility or to a faculty building are precisely defined for each user (staff, student…).
 The access rights are stored on a central database, and are managed by the related CAMIPRO manager, additionally to rights that are automatically granted to the user depending on his faculty.

-This system is in use since 1996 on the whole EPFL site of Ecublens, and is managed by the PCC.
+This system is in use since 1996 on the whole EPFL site of Ecublens, and is managed by the CAE.
 More than 1000 doors are controlled by the CAMIPRO system, using RFID card readers (picture below).

 A few doors are secured with biometric systems (fingerprint and iris), or with a numeric keyboard.